BBA Milestone Degree Requirement

 Have your MCard with you in order to be scanned in for attendance purposes

-Laptops and cellphones will not be needed and therefore will not be permitted in IDO sessions unless otherwise specified
+Laptops and cellphones will not be needed in most IDO sessions

 Many IDO sessions are discussion-based-- come prepared to engage thoughtfully and respectfully with your peers and the presenters